Lacunzo/RoR2Randomizer/RoR2Randomizer/README.md

 A randomizer mod for Risk of Rain 2!

-It is *highly* recommended to take a look over the mod settings before starting a run.
-By default most randomizers are enabled, which can be a bit much to take in at once.
+It is *highly* recommended to take a look over the mod config before starting a run.
+By default almost all randomizers are enabled, which is utter chaos, which you may or may not want.

 Because I'm such a narcissist, this mod has a dedicated [Discord Server](https://discord.gg/29PTeWaKCj)!
 Join if you're into that.